shapeshed/shapeshed.com/content/post/creating-a-basic-site-with-node-and-express.md

 We've now developed a basic Node.js site using express and we want to host it somewhere.
 Publishing the site to [Heroku][14] is free and you can be up and running in no time.
 You can sign up for an account at [Heroku][14] for free and then install the [toolbelt][40].

-To make your example node site work with Heroku you must create a file called Procfile in the root of the project.
-Add the following.

-    web: node app.js

-To make sure Heroku uses the correct versions of node add this to the package.json file

-    "engines": {
-      "node": "0.8.x",
-      "npm": "1.2.x"
-    }

 Then you can use the command line tools to create a site on Heroku and publish it.

     heroku apps:create
     git push heroku master

-Easy!

-Some other Node.js hosting providers include [nodejitsu][32], [Joyent][33], [Cloud Foundry][34] and [Duostack][35].
+After some output you should see that your application is deployed and a line with the url of your application.
+Copy and paste the URL and open it in your browser.
+You should see your application deployed on the Internet.

+    remote:        https://[yoururl].herokuapp.com/ deployed to Heroku

 ## Conclusion

 This article has showed how to create a very basic site using Node.js and Express.
-It has introduced a number of things from the Node.js ecosystem and showed you how to deploy your app to Nodester.
+It has introduced a number of things from the Node.js ecosystem and showed you how to deploy the app to Nodester.

 The strengths of Node.js as a technology are not so much in building static websites like this.
 I encourage you to explore some of the Node.js libraries to see what it can do.
 Particularly for real-time applications Node.js is extremely exciting and I think we'll see some great apps built on Node.js.
 Try starting with [socket.io][22] for a taste of what to expect.